korilium/peccon/website/doc/config.md

 # RSS (the website_{title, descr, url} must be defined to get RSS)
 generate_rss = true
-website_title = "Franklin Template"
+website_title = "Peccon"
-website_descr = "Example website using Franklin"
-website_url   = "https://tlienart.github.io/FranklinTemplates.jl/"
+website_descr = "Learning to plan financially, discover tools to do so and work with community financial products" website_url   = "https://tlienart.github.io/FranklinTemplates.jl/"
 +++